 Discussion and Conclusions

 Our completed map (Fig. 7) is distinct from previous maps in its scale (1:750,000), statewide representation, adherence to the essence of surficial geologic mapping, and matching of mapping unit composition and resolution to the selected scale.
 Given the scale of our map, we only mapped bedrock in a few areas, and at that chiefly the upper Paleogene and Neogene strata that are exposed, or very close to the land surface, in large parts of the Panhandle.
 There are, indeed, comparatively small exposures of bedrock along major drainages in northern and eastern Nebraska, but it is inappropriate to map them at the 1:750,000 scale that we used.
 The large area occupied by the Sand Hills and the extensive distribution of loess deposits dictate that Quaternary eolian sediments cover >70% of the mapped area.
-Discuss Loess thickness inset map (update using Mason, 2001).
 Clearly, the greatest extent of Quaternary fluvial sediments is in the valleys of the North Platte, South Platte and Platte rivers.
 Although pre-Illinoian glacial sediments underlie the eastern quarter of Nebraska are prominent in only one of our mapping units (Qt) in the southeastern part of the state.

+Our map is a consistent depiction of Nebraska’s surficial geology, and particularly its Quaternary deposits, but it is only a starting point for future refinements in mapping as well as Quaternary stratigraphy and geochronology.
+Most of the data sources for our map are decades old.
+New data and interpretations would doubtless improve our understanding of the geologic evolution of Nebraska in the past ~2.6 million years.
+Existing 1:250,000 scale maps of the state prioritize pre-Quaternary bedrock units, so surficial geologic maps should be produced at this scale.
+Revisit suggestions in Joeckel et al., 2019.

+Acknowledgements

+Margaret Berry and C.A.
+Ruleman provided reviews on an early draft of this map that helped tremendously in guiding the work.
+Primary support for this work came from the FEDMAP component of the US Geological Survey National Cooperative Geologic Mapping Program.
+CSD acknowledges the financial support from the US Geological Survey’s STATEMAP program that funded surficial geologic mapping efforts in the state since the mid-1990s.
+This draft manuscript is distributed solely for purposes of scientific peer review.
+Its content is deliberative and pre-decisional, so it must not be disclosed or released by reviewers.
+Because the manuscript has not yet been approved for publication by the U.S. Geological Survey (USGS), it does not represent any official USGS finding or policy.
+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.